Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Create terrain surface from a local raster/README.md

 ## How it works

-1. Create an `ArcGISScene` and add it to a `SceneView`.
+1. Create an `AGSScene` and add it to a `SceneView`.
-1. Create a `RasterElevationSource` with a list of raster file paths.
+1. Create a `AGSRasterElevationSource` with a list of raster file paths.
-1. Add this source to the scene's base surface: `ArcGISScene.baseSurface.elevationSources.add(RasterElevationSource)`.
+1. Add this source to the scene's base surface: `elevationSources.append(rasterElevationSource)`.

 ## Relevant API

-* RasterElevationSource
+* AGSRasterElevationSource
-* Surface
+* AGSSurface

 ## About the data